 Man’s best friends are called so because of their loyalty and dedication toward their owners.
 Service dogs take that dedication even further, helping people with disabilities navigate their everyday lives.
-International Assistance Dog Week, celebrated from August 5 to August 11 each year, is meant to honor service dogs and their trainers.
+International Assistance Dog Week, celebrated from August 2 to August 8 this year, is meant to honor service dogs and their trainers.
 Together, they have improved countless lives across the globe.

 International Assistance Dog Week timeline

 Service dogs could be guide dogs, signal dogs, or dogs in any other capacity trained to help persons with disabilities.

 Guide Dogs for the Blind started its mission

 The California-based organization began creating partnerships between people, dogs, and communities.

 Dogs are Used for Assistance During Wars

 Documented evidence suggests that dogs were used in Europe to assist wounded soldiers during war.